DID THE B&B DESTROY THE NATION'S LARGEST DOUGLAS FIR?

 Click this link to find information about "Big Red," Oregon's largest Ponderosa Pine.

 JUNCTION: THE SUMMIT TRAIL AND THE BRUSH CREEK TRAIL, elevation 6,119 feet.
 Picture taken by author, 1973.

 Long before the existence of the Pacific Crest Trail, the historic "Summit Trail" No. 65 was the key to the wonders of the entire area between Santiam Pass and Mt.
 Jefferson.
-In fact, the 1921 map that officially announced the initiation of "The Oregon Skyline Trail" shows the original route passing through the immediate vicinity of this tree, but at the time there was no need for a trail junction sign because the Brush Creek Trail No. 69 had not yet been built (I will abbreivate as "BCT")....
-The BCT came into existence at some unknown later date, so there is no record of exactly when the huge Mountain Hemlock above became the signpost for the trail junction.
+In fact, the 1921 map that officially announced the initiation of "The Oregon Skyline Trail" shows an original route passing through the immediate vicinity of this tree, but at the time there was no need for a trail junction sign because the Brush Creek Trail No. 69 had not yet been built (I will abbreivate as "BCT")....
+The BCT came into existence at some unknown time between 1936 and 1952, so there is no record of exactly when the huge Mountain Hemlock above became the signpost for the trail junction.
 It may have been as long ago as the 1930s.
 Although I never measured the size of the tree, the signs are roughly 15-18 inches long.
 And in October 2012, my correspondent Thomas J. measured the circumference of THE TREE at the requisite five-foot level and obtained a reading of 15 feet.
 This was one huge tree!
 Note: The Tree is actually composed of three separate trunks which have long ago fused together (a common trait of these Mountain Hemlocks)....
 To read the signs better, please click here .

 But in 2003 the giant forest fires of the Bear and Booth Fires raged over this area and cast the very existence of this historic tree into deep doubt. (if you are short of time, please click here to skip to the end of the Tree's story)